Saint-Pierre-de-Soucy

 Saint-Pierre-de-Soucy ([sɛ̃ pjɛʁ də susi]) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Climate

-Saint-Pierre-de-Soucy has a oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
+Saint-Pierre-de-Soucy has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
 The average annual temperature in Saint-Pierre-de-Soucy is 11.5 C. The average annual rainfall is 1122.4 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 21.1 C, and lowest in January, at around 1.9 C. The highest temperature ever recorded in Saint-Pierre-de-Soucy was 41.2 C on 11 August 2003; the coldest temperature ever recorded was -20.7 C on 7 January 1985.